tillitis/dev-tillitis/hugo/content/syscalls/_index.md

 `sys_preload_store` many times as you receive the binary from the client.

-At most 4096 bytes can be written at once and `offset` must be a multiple of 4096 bytes.
+Up to preloaded app area size bytes can be written at once and `offset` must be a multiple of 256 bytes.

 Only available for the verified management app.